learn-co-curriculum/skills-course-introduction/README.md

 ![JavaScript changing graphic elements](https://curriculum-content.s3.amazonaws.com/skills-front-end-web-development/skills-course-introduction/js.gif)

 Week 5 will introduce JavaScript (the language of the browser) and the DOM (Document-Object Model).
-We'll train up on our basic programming idioms:
+We'll train up on our basic programming skills:

 * Declaring and assigning variables
 * Making decisions